 Improving Healthcare & the Environment

-In the developing world, over 10 million children under the age of five die from inadequate medical care.
+In the developing world, over 10 million children under the age of five die from inadequate medical care every year.
 (Source: World Health Organization)

 At the same time, hospitals in the United States generate over two million tons of medical waste each year.
 Much of that waste is unused, unexpired medical supplies and equipment.
 (Source: Healthcare Without Harm)

 MedShare.
 We work with hospitals, distributors and manufacturers to collect and redistribute medical products to qualified healthcare facilities in medically underserved communities.

 When natural disasters strike vulnerable areas around the world, MedShare is poised to respond effectively.
 We are in a unique position to equip first responders in the immediate aftermath of a natural disaster and partner with local institutions and governments to support long-term recovery in order to increase their ability to treat more patients effectively.

 Primary healthcare is the foundation of health systems.
 It is central to preventing epidemics like Ebola, improving women’s and children’s health, controlling major infectious diseases and managing the burden of non-communicable diseases like heart disease and cancer.

 MedShare’s Maternal & Child Health Program intends to improve the quality of healthcare for mothers and children in the medically underserved countries we serve; thereby, reducing the number of deaths associated with childbirth.

 MedShare is committed to measuring progress toward the ambitious goals set in our organization’s strategic plan each fiscal year.
 Annually, MedShare quantifies its success in meeting our mission objectives by quantifying the following: